 Students who qualify for financial aid and have successfully completed the financial aid application process may view their award notifications online through MyCC (accessed through the Clarkson College website).
 MyCC access instructions, log-on ID information and instructions on how obtain your password will be sent to the student the first time financial aid is awarded from Clarkson College.
-The student's financial aid counselor will send the student notifications of subsequent and revised awards.
+The Financial Aid office will send the student notifications to the student's Clarkson College email of subsequent and revised awards.